Seafarer form 419

 - Be between 35mm and 40mm in width and between 45mm and 50mm in height.
 With the head of the applicant taking up between 32mm and 36mm of the photo (see diagram).

-- Be of good quality colour on photo–quality paper, with no ink or marks on the image.
+- Be of good quality colour with no ink or marks on the image.

-- Have a plain, light coloured background with no shadows.
+- Have a plain, white or off-white background with no colours and no shadows.

 - Have appropriate brightness and contrast to accurately show applicant’s skin tones naturally.